 - An evening of art and wine tasting featuring local female artists at The Print Center in Philadelphia.

 - Held at the Cosmopolitan Club in New York, a conversation with the CEO of Cissé, a women-owned business that imports fair trade, organic cocoa from a farmer’s cooperative in the Dominican Republic.

 - Reception and tour of the collection at the Pennsylvania Academy of Fine Art.

 - Networking reception for women in higher education at Barbuzzo, a highly-acclaimed, women-owned restaurant in Philadelphia.

 - In honor of William Shakespeare’s 450th birthday, a celebration featuring madrigals performed by a women’s ensemble and commentary by a Shakespearean scholar.

 - Reception, student performances, and a tour of the Curtis Institute of Music in Philadelphia.

 - Arlene Fickler received the Jewish Social Policy Action Network’s Social Justice Award, and was honored by Temple Beth Zion – Beth Israel for her leadership and guidance.

-- Three of our attorneys, Megan E. Harmon, Theresa E. Loscalzo, and Jo Bennett, have been honored as among the National Diversity Council’s Most Powerful and Influential Women of Pennsylvania.
+- Megan E. Harmon and Theresa E. Loscalzo have been honored as among the National Diversity Council’s Most Powerful and Influential Women of Pennsylvania.